 So Jim's brain classified it as desirable and created a need to add it to his coveted rock collection.
 The brain then sent a command to his hand to slip it into his pocket.

-Your brain is lying to you!
-Drop the rock and run!
+The brain is lying to us!
+Drop the rock and run!"

-Unfortunately, you can’t “hear” the frantic warning because you don’t know that you have a sixth sense.
-It wasn’t taught to you in school.
-It isn’t spoken to you by the medical community.
+Unfortunately, Jim couldn’t “hear” the frantic warning because he doesn’t know that he has a sixth sense, much less understand it.
+It wasn’t taught to him in school.
+It isn’t spoken about by the medical community.
 It sounds a little woo-woo crazy anyway – a sixth sense?
 Come on, it doesn’t exist.
-Therefore, your brain doesn’t recognize the body’s insistent cautioning.
-So the coveted rock bounces around in your pocket for the rest of the day.

-Later that evening when you get home you notice that there’s a red patch on your skin where the rock was in your pocket.
-It doesn’t hurt, strange.
-You also realize that your energy levels have dropped and you’re feeling a little hot and clammy.
-Your brain goes back to its tried and true five senses: I SEE my skin has changed color and I FEEL warm and a little sick.
+Later that evening when Jim returned home, he noticed that there was a red patch on his skin around the area where the rock was in his pocket.
+It didn’t hurt, strange.
+He also realize that his energy levels have dropped and was feeling a little hot and clammy.
+Immediately brain went back to its tried and true five senses: I SEE my skin has changed color and I FEEL warm and a little sick.
 Aha, it’s the rock!
 There must be something wrong about the rock!

 Disheartened and frustrated, the sixth sense demurringly said, “Derr, genius.”